+- -S! collation off

+- -S + collation on

--S! collation off-S + collation on-S # number of copies
+- -S # number of copies

 Note: This function is independent of the -N flag of the qprt command.
 The -N# flag will cause the printer job to be sent to the printer # times.
-The -W# will send the print job once, and # copies of the job will be printed will be printed
+The -W# will send the print job once, and # copies of the job will be printed.

-Separator PagesThe Optra Plus printer supports internally generated separator pages.
+The Optra Plus printer supports internally generated separator pages.
 This feature is controlled by the -E flag of the qprt command.

--E 0 None
+- -E 0 None

+- -E Between Copies

+- -E 2 Between Jobs

--E Between Copies-E 2 Between Jobs-E 3 Between Pages
+- -E 3 Between Pages

 The paper source defaults to Feeder.
-To change the default, the uS attribute must be changed in the virtual printer.
-The valid values for uS are the same as the paper source flag -u except that manual feed is not a valid source.
+To change the default, the \mathbf{uS} attribute must be changed in the virtual printer.
+The valid values for \mathbf{uS} are the same as the paper source flag $-\mathbf{u}$ except that manual feed is not a valid source.